LeaVerou/rety/actions.md

 By default, Rety only records pauses longer than 2 seconds (customizable).
 The actual delay (in milliseconds) is recorded in the `delay` property.
-You can set a maximum delay to cap pauses to, so that the script makes sense even if you e.g. stop recording to have a meal.
+You can set a maximum delay to cap pauses to, so that the script makes sense even if you e.g. stop recording to go have a meal.

 Often, you will find that these pauses are natural breaking points in your demo.
 Therefore, `Replayer` supports multiple different strategies for replaying pauses (actually pausing the playback, stopping until you play again etc).